Kylar101/Recorder.js/README.md

 #### Inialization

-To inialize the MediaRecorder for use, use the following function
+To inialize the Media-Recorder for use, use the following function

 ```JavaScript
 rec.initialiseMedia()
 ```

-**NOTE:** If you change the media type after initialization, you will need to reinialize the MediaRecorder
+**NOTE:** If you change the media type after initialization, you will need to reinialize the Media-Recorder

 ```JavaScript
 rec.initialiseMedia()